Founded in 2004, the Valdai Discussion Club is named after Lake Valdai, located close to Veliky Novgorod, where the Club’s first meeting took place.

 Founders:

-• Council on Foreign and Defence Policy (CFDP)
+Council on Foreign and Defense Policy (CFDP)

-• Russian International Affairs Council (RIAC)
+Russian International Affairs Council (RIAC)

-• Moscow State Institute of International Relations (University) of the Ministry of Foreign Affairs of the Russian Federation (MGIMO University)
+Moscow State Institute of International Relations (University) of the Ministry of Foreign Affairs of the Russian Federation (MGIMO University)

-• National Research University Higher School of Economics
+National Research University Higher School of Economics

 The Board of the Foundation for Development and Support is responsible for the Foundation’s affairs.
-The Board is chaired by Andrey Bystritskiy, renowned Russian media manager, author of articles and publications, and media and communications researcher.
+It is chaired by Andrey Bystritskiy, renowned Russian media manager, author of articles and publications, media and communications researcher.
 Fyodor Lukyanov, well-known Russian international relations and foreign affairs expert and editor-in-chief of the Russia in Global Affairs journal, is Research Director of the Foundation.
 The Foundation’s day-to-day activities are run by Executive Director Nadezhda Lavrentieva, Honoured Economist of the Russian Federation, and former top manager at major Russian media outlets (NTV Plus, RIA Novosti, TASS Russian News Agency).